goodcodebadcode/blog/content/posts/structuring-your-python-project.md

 relative = false

 +++
+Just as code style, API design, and automation are essential for a healthy productive development cycle.
+Project structure is a crucial part of your application's architecture.

+By architecture we mean the decisions we make concerning how our project best meets its objective.
+This means considering how to best leverage Python’s features to create clean, effective code.
+In practical terms, architecture means making clean code whose logic and dependencies are clear as well as how the files and folders are organised in the filesystem.

+> Martin Fowler describes architecture as: “The highest-breakdown of a system into its parts.”

+## Sample Project Structure

+**tl;dr**: This is what [Kenneth Reitz recommended in 2013](https://kennethreitz.org/essays/2013/01/27/repository-structure-and-python).
+This repository is [available on GitHub](https://github.com/kennethreitz/samplemod).

-Often when a developer joins an established team, they are left to find their way around the source code of whatever project they happened to be assigned to.
+When a developer joins a new team, they are left to find their way around the source code of whatever project they happened to be assigned to.
 Structuring your python projects can often be one of the most overlooked parts of on boarding new developers.

 In this post, I want to address the **structure a Python project** so that it is easy to understand, and more importantly reusable.